vu-noah/AdvancedNLP/README.md

 Create a new directory where the fine-tuned models and the predictions will be stored: saved_models

+For your convenience, we already included the json files with train and test data in the Data directory.
+If you do not have them:

 Call preprocess_to_json.py from the command line.

 Example: